 - To establish positioning and outlook of premium product companies in the marketplace, Gotham pinned down a discernible shift from mid-value to the premium segment in the market as a result of increased focus on healthier products, supermarkets launching their own premium private label brands, consumer using premium products at home as a cheaper alternative to eating out, and high number of premium product introductions in this category.
 Next, Gotham conducted a "farm-to-fork" value chain analysis of premium vs. value products to understand risks posed by large, national players entering the premium product segment.
 Leveraging the parallel Operational Due Diligence effort conducted by another Gotham team, the Customer and Market Due Diligence team built a cost and margin profile of the target's value chain, including ingredient and packaging costs, labor and overhead costs, logistics and promotional costs, manufacturer margins, and retailer margins.
 Gotham team then established the cost and margin picture for the value brand leveraging Gotham's expertise and knowledge base.
 Our analysis confirmed that value brands use cheaper ingredients and a high-volume manufacturing process that is detrimental to the product taste.
-Further, retailers support premium products as they realize more than double the margin than - Target's positioning in the premium product segment was found to be strong in Northeast region based on a detailed analysis of IRI/Nielsen data and field visits to Supermarkets in Northeast region.
+Further, retailers support premium products as they realize more than double the margin than on value products. - Target's positioning in the premium product segment was found to be strong in Northeast region based on a detailed analysis of IRI/Nielsen data and field visits to Supermarkets in Northeast region.
 To understand the national picture, Gotham conducted an extensive search of brands present in this category and identified close to 500 brands.
-However, most were small, primarily regional players, with only 1 premium brand with national presence. - Feasibility and requirements of expanding the brand nationally was established through "voice of customer" interviews, modeling various expansion scenarios, and Gotham's expertise in this space.
+However, most were small, primarily regional players, with only 1 premium brand with national presence. - · Feasibility and requirements of expanding the brand nationally was established through "voice of customer" interviews, modeling various expansion scenarios, and Gotham's expertise in this space.
 We established that the target's success in penetrating Northeast markets through its DSD model was due to long history of brand in this region; national expansion, however, would require use of specialty distributors.
-We players to gain access to local markets in other regions.
+We modeled the economics of using specialty distributors and found that the lower distributor pricing vis-à-vis direct to supermarket was mostly offset by lower distribution costs.
+In short, the benefits of using distributors far outweighed the small loss of margins.